turbot/steampipe-plugin-aws/docs/tables/aws_ec2_gateway_load_balancer.md

 ```

-### Availability zone information of all the gateway load balancer
+### Availability zone information of all the gateway load balancers

 ```sql
 select